acolangelo/jPanelMenu/README.md

 To style or select the content panel, use the following selector: `.jPanelMenu-panel`.

 When jPanelMenu is turned off, the two `<div>` elements are removed, and all of the content inside `.jPanelMenu-panel` is moved back into the `<body>` element.

+#Does It Animate?

+Of course, if you want it to!

+Animation is handled by CSS transitions, for browsers with support.
+CSS transitions are hardware-accelerated on supporting devices, so the animations are silky smooth.

+For browsers that do not support CSS transitions, the jQuery animation engine is used as a fallback.